 Dryden Baptist Church began as a mission work of Tabernacle Baptist Church of Ithaca.
-February, 1956 marked the first Bible study at Mr. and Mrs. Alton Glazier’s home with eight others.
+February of 1956 marked the first Bible study at Mr. and Mrs. Alton Glazier’s home with eight others.
 Sunday School and Morning Worship were first held on August 19,1956 with 14 present.
 A Constitution and Articles of Faith were drawn up and the church was incorporated as “Dryden Baptist Chapel” with Alton Glazier as pastor on May 31, 1959.
-Officially the name was changed to Dryden Baptist Church in 1991.
+The name was officially changed to Dryden Baptist Church in 1991.
 Succeeding pastors have included George Blood, Douglas Boyce, Robert Quick, Harold Comings, Frank Bunyan, Larry Walter, Brian Humphries, and Ronald Miller.

 Dryden Baptist continues to stand focused on God’s Word in its weekly worship and Sunday School services and through its support of world missions.
 We also reach out to our community through Awana, VBS, Youth Ministries, Dairy Days, and Community Events.